 For a lot of people, the main reason will be the Pixel 4 XL's camera package.
 While you are getting fewer lenses, the 4 XL captures some of the very best pictures of any smartphone on the market.
 They're filled with detail, have vibrant and accurate colors, and low-light images are outstanding.
 If you want a phone that'll consistently take jaw-dropping photos, the Pixel 4 XL is unmatched.

 We're also big fans of the Pixel 4 XL's 90Hz display.
 This is something we're gradually seeing on more and more devices, and it makes everything look noticeably smoother.
-Scrolling through Twitter feels faster than ever, supported games feel like they've been lathered in butter, and even just navigating through your app menu and settings feels really good.
+Scrolling through Twitter feels faster than ever, supported games feel like they've been lathered in butter, and even just navigating through your app menu and settings feel really good.
 It's something you need to see in person to truly understand just how magical it is, and once you do, it's hard to go back to traditional 60Hz panels like the Note 10+ has.

 Then there's the Pixel Neural Core.
 Google basically took its language-processing unit, baked it into the Pixel 4 XL, and this allows for a host of exciting upgrades.
 The Google Assistant is shockingly fast at understanding commands.
 Google's Recorder app captures audio with live, searchable transcription, and the Live Caption feature allows you to get real-time captions for just about any sort of spoken media on your phone.